syncfusion-content/winui-docs/winui/ComboBox/Selection.md

 The `ComboBox` allows user to select multiple values from the drop-down list.
 The multi-select `ComboBox` mode can be enabled by setting the `SelectionMode` property as `Multiple`.

 There are two different display modes to perform multi selection in ComboBox: `Delimiter`, and `Token`.
-The MultiSelection display modes will be briefly detailed in the upcoming section.
+The MultiSelection display modes will be briefly explained in the upcoming section.

 ### Programmatic selection